NoiseByNorthwest/php-spx/README.md

 ![Showcase](assets/docs/cp-list2.png)

-Then click on the report in the list and enjoy the [analyze screen](#analyze-screen).
+Then click on the report in the list and enjoy the [analysis screen](#analysis-screen).

 ### Command line script